Magyartanulas/magyartanulas.github.io/Section5.md

 * örül - He/she/it is happy
 * ül - He/she/it sits
-* kel - he/she/it rises/gets up
+* felkel - he/she/it rises/gets up

 One cannot örül/ül/felkel *something*.
 These verbs are intransitive and they only have indefinite conjugation.
 On the other hand, transitive verbs have indefinite *and* definite conjugation.